-Votes will be counted by the inspector of election appointed for the Annual Meeting, who will separately count, for Proposal 1 to elect directors, votes "FOR," "WITHHOLD" and broker non-votes, and, with respect to Proposals 2 through 5, votes "FOR" and "AGAINST," abstentions and, if applicable, broker non-votes.
+Votes will be counted by the inspector of election appointed for the Annual Meeting, who will separately count, for Proposal 1 to elect directors, votes "FOR," "WITHHOLD" and broker non-votes, and, with respect to Proposals 2 and 3, votes "FOR" and "AGAINST," abstentions and, if applicable, broker non-votes.
 Abstentions will be counted towards the vote total for each proposal, other than the election of directors (Proposal 1).
-Abstentions will have the same effect as "Against" votes on Proposals 2 through 5, and will have no effect on Proposal 1.
+Abstentions will have the same effect as "Against" votes on Proposals 2 and 3, and will have no effect on Proposal 1.
 Broker non-votes will have no effect on Proposals 1 through 3 and will not be counted towards the vote total for those proposals.
-Broker non-votes will have the same effect as "AGAINST" votes on Proposals 4 and 5.